TendTo/advent-of-code/2023/README.md

 ## Expected input-output

-By default the input for each puzzle is read from an `input.txt` file in the same folder as the puzzle.
+By default the input for each puzzle is read from an `input.txt` and the output is written to an `output.txt` file.
-The output is written to an `output.txt` file in the same folder as the puzzle.
+Both files will need to be in the current working directory.
 Keep in mind that this will overwrite the file if it already exists.

 ## Days